syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Converter-Settings.md

 * PDF/A-1b conformance
 * PDF/X-1a conformance

 N> 1.
-To know more details about PDF conformance refer [https://help.syncfusion.com/file-formats/pdf/working-with-pdf-conformance](https://help.syncfusion.com/file-formats/pdf/working-with-pdf-conformance)
+For more details about PDF conformance, [click here](https://help.syncfusion.com/file-formats/pdf/working-with-pdf-conformance).
 N> 2.
 Pdf_X1A2001 is not supported for NETStandard.

 The following code illustrates  how to set the [PdfConformanceLevel](https://help.syncfusion.com/cr/file-formats/Syncfusion.ExcelToPdfConverter.ExcelToPdfConverterSettings.html#Syncfusion_ExcelToPdfConverter_ExcelToPdfConverterSettings_PdfConformanceLevel) while converting  Excel workbook to PDF.